Updated as of June, 2023

 9. Restaurant Advertising

-Here a few tips to help generate some buzz as you get started:
+Here are a few tips to help generate some buzz as you get started:

-- Google My Business (GMB).
+Google My Business (GMB).
 Setup a free Google My Business account and completely fill out the profile with all your business information.
-Link your website address on your GMB account.
+Link your website address to your GMB account.
 Get a minimum of 5 positive reviews from your customers to get the gold stars.

-- Use Social Media Accounts.
+Use Social Media Accounts.
 Create a Facebook, Twitter, Pinterest, and Instagram account and share images, coupons, promotions, and information about your establishment.
-Pick at least one to post to frequently and it’s important to stay consistent when sharing on social media.
-Link your website address on all your social accounts to help establish your brand.
+Pick at least one to post frequently, and it’s important to stay consistent when sharing on social media.
+Link your website address to your social accounts to help establish your brand.

-- Get a Yelp Account.
+Get a Yelp Account.
 Another great way to increase your brand authority and to be found online is to establish and claim your business on Yelp.
-Yelp is one of the main sources for opinions and reviews and you want to make sure you have accurate information on your page and that you stay on top of the reviews.
+Yelp is one of the main sources for opinions and reviews, and you want to ensure you have accurate information on your page and stay on top of the reviews.

-- Local Radio or Newspaper.
-You might think that radio and paper is old school, but don’t discount these marketing avenues.
+Local Radio or Newspaper.
+You might think that radio and paper are old school, but don’t discount these marketing avenues.
 Radio ads are still very relevant for getting the word out about local eatery’s.
-Reach out to the editor of the local paper to get a write up about your grand opening.
+Reach out to the local paper’s editor to get a write-up about your grand opening.

-- Create a Newsletter.
+Create a Newsletter.
 Capture emails from your website and your POS system to start building your email list.
-You can send out a newsletter to your customers about promotions, events, coupons, pre-fixed menus, and bands that are playing, as a few examples.
-Also share the newsletter on your social media accounts.
+You can send out a newsletter to your customers about promotions, events, coupons, pre-fixed menus, and bands playing, as a few examples.
+Also, share the newsletter on your social media accounts.

-- Offer Promotions.
+Offer Promotions.
 Everyone loves a good deal, especially if it’s for free.
 Offer your first-timers a free appetizer or dessert to welcome them to your business.
-Offer your existing customers discounts or free products as part of a loyalty program.
+Offer your existing customers discounts or free products as a loyalty program.

-These are just a few tips, but the most popular advertising channels to use include social media advertising, your restaurant website, local newspapers and radio stations.
+These are just a few tips, but the most popular advertising channels include social media advertising, your restaurant website, local newspapers, and radio stations.

 10. Soft Opening